xiix0/scam/README.md

-You will forget that you ever knew me.
+You will pioneer the first Martian colony.